mikoloxtra/marvelous-sage-059e1/content/pages/payment.md

         price: '₦120,000'
         details: |-
           * Choose this option if you want to do a direct transfer into our corporate account.
-          * click the Button below to make any inquiries i
+          * click the Button below to make any inquiries if uncertain about certain aspects of the product, delivery
         highlight: true
         actions:
           - label: Order Now